 Social media also gives us the false sense that everyone’s life is full of fun and devoid of the challenges of life.
 WRONG!
-We all struggle with these feelings of insecurity, knowing our purpose and feeling less than.
-So if you are a little down and out, here are some suggestions that have worked for me . . . that get me out of my “funk” and start feeling better about me and my life.
+We all struggle with these feelings of insecurity, knowing our purpose and feeling less than others.
+So if you are a little down and out, here are some suggestions that have worked for me . . . that get me out of my “funk” and start feeling better about myself and my life.

-I am not a scientist, but I do know from experience that getting your body moving increases the endorphins, which helps you feel happier.
+I am not a scientist, but I do know from experience that getting your body moving increases the endorphins, which help you feel happier.

 Take a walk

 Getting outside breathing fresh air (even if it is cold), is good for the soul.
-Look around and see nature, neighbors, or just spend this time just being alone with God.
+Look around and see nature, and neighbors, or just spend this time being alone with God.